JuliaNocera/elixir_workshop/workshops/workshop1.md

 ### `mix.exs`

-The `mix.exs` file defins our Elixir project.
+The `mix.exs` file defines our Elixir project.
 Here you can see information about our app, such as its version, or the compatible Elixir versions.
 This is the file that you will update when you need to install dependencies for your project.

 To learn more about configuring the project, read the [`mix`